 The theoretical simulation provides insights on how to apply the results to clinical settings.
 Based on our simulation, collateral thermal damage to the root-tissue interface is unlikely if bacteria do not penetrated all the way to the cementum and periodontal ligament, and the heating in the deep dentin locations is controlled.
 On the other hand, the design is evolved, leading to a final protocol to satisfy sufficient heating in the deep dentin.
 Heat spreads from the root canal surface can be affected by the laser irradiance incident on the root canal surface, as well as by the thermal properties of root dentin and heating time.
 The length of the tooth root plays an important role on how the heat flux is calculated.
 The temperature elevations in deep dentin, in theory, should be approximately proportional to the heat transferred from the root canal surface per tissue volume, based on the linear heat conduction equation and its boundary condition.
 Assuming similar root canal sizes, a longer tooth root requires a longer heating time.
-For example, the largest tooth has a root length of 17.54 mm, and the calculated heating time is 36.5 seconds.
-Since the smallest tooth has a root length of 11.67 mm, a rough calculation of the heating time is 24.3 seconds (36.5\11.67/17.54), which does not deviate too much from that calculated in the protocol (26 seconds).
+For example, the largest tooth has a root length of 17.54 mm, and the calculated heating time is 36.5 s.
+Since the smallest tooth has a root length of 11.67 mm, a rough calculation of the heating time is 24.3 s (36.5\11.67/17.54), which does not deviate too much from that calculated in the protocol (26 s).
 In addition, for tooth root with similar geometries and sizes, the treatment time can be adjusted due to change in thermal properties as well as the bacterial penetration depth.
 This can be quantitatively described by the Fourier number (dimensionless time) as where $\alpha$ is the thermal diffusivity of the dentin, t is the heating time, and L is the distance from the root canal wall to the targeted deep dentin location.
 This dimensionless time provides a general rule in heat conduction, i.e., the heating time required will be four times of the original duration if the distance is doubled.
 For example, depending on the tooth age, bacterial penetration to the deep dentin is smaller with an older tooth.
-If the bacteria only penetrated to 400 μm rather than 800 μm, the total heating time for the largest tooth should be 8.5 seconds, which is approximately /4 of 36.5 seconds.
-The heating time can also be adjusted if the thermal diffusivity changes.
-As shown in previous studies [Arola 2007] age and disease introduce changes in the structure of dentin, and may consequently induce changes important to the thermal diffusivity.
+If the bacteria only penetrated to 400 $\mu$ m rather than 800 $\mu$ m, the total heating time for the largest tooth should be 8.5 s, which is approximately $\frac{1}{4}$ of 36.5 s.
+The heating time can also be adjusted, if the thermal diffusivity changes.
+As shown in previous studies [43] age and disease introduce changes in the structure of dentin, and may consequently induce changes important to the thermal properties of dentin.
+Based on Eq.
+(4), the heating time is inversely proportional to the thermal diffusivity.
 If the thermal diffusivity is doubled, i.e., becoming more thermally conductive, the heating time can be decreased by 50%.
 Currently, there are very limited studies to quantify thermal property of normal teeth, let alone the teeth with aging and diseases.

-$$Fo = \alpha t/L^2$$ (4)
+$$Fo = \alpha t / L^2 \tag{4}$$